 Federal officials working with states to protect elections

-Huddled in small groups in a remote town in Oregon, county and state elections officials tried to overcome hacking attempts, power failures and other problems as election day approached and finally arrived.
+Official election websites are being hacked.
+Disinformation is being spread on social media.
+Electrical power and communications are going down.

-It was a tabletop exercise, held as federal officials work to bolster defenses against interference in the 2020 elections, with states being a main line of defense against attempts by Russia or others to disrupt the elections.
+Elections officials from Oregon dealt with these and other scenarios in a tabletop exercise held with federal officials who are working to bolster defenses against interference in the 2020 elections.

-Officials from the Department of Homeland Security and the Cybersecurity and Infrastructure Security Agency traveled to La Grande, a town located in ranching country in northeast Oregon, for Wednesday's exercise with county and state officials.
+Officials from the Department of Homeland Security and the Cybersecurity and Infrastructure Security Agency traveled to La Grande, a town in ranching country in northeast Oregon, for the exercise last week with state and county elections officials and technology specialists.

-During the event held on the campus of Eastern Oregon University, the officials had to work through various scenarios, like official websites being hacked, disinformation being spread on social media and electrical power and communications going down, Oregon Elections Director Stephen Trout said in a telephone interview.

-Disinformation involves deliberately spreading falsehoods and rumors, while misinformation — another election security threat that experts point to — entails simply disseminating incorrect or misleading information.
+"There is no longer any question that foreign governments have sought and will continue to seek to interfere in our elections, and cybersecurity has moved to the top of every election official's priority list," Connecticut Secretary of the State Denise Merrill said.

-The federal officials are doing these exercises in states across the country.
-Earlier this summer, the Cybersecurity and Infrastructure Security Agency, or CISA, also hosted the second annual "Tabletop the Vote" national exercise involving 47 states, other government agencies and private sector election companies.
+Earlier this summer, the Cybersecurity and Infrastructure Security Agency, or CISA, also hosted the second "Tabletop the Vote" national exercise involving 47 states, other government agencies and private sector election companies.

-Matt Masterson, senior cybersecurity adviser at CISA, said the exercise displayed a strong partnership between CISA, the office of Oregon Secretary of State Bev Clarno and county election officials.

-"Exercises like this play a critical role in election security by bringing everyone together so we can better understand each other's processes and improve incident response plans," Masterson said.
+"Exercises like this play a critical role in election security by bringing everyone together so we can better understand each other's processes and improve incident response plans," said Matt Masterson, senior cybersecurity adviser at CISA.

+The tabletop exercises also build bonds between technology specialists, county clerks and other election officials, said Oregon Elections Director Stephen Trout.
+It was only a couple of years that officials here began receiving training in avoiding phishing attempts and strengthening passwords, he said.

 Trout said federal officials are right to focus their efforts to protect the 2020 election at the state level.